Deploy to the Decentralized Web with IPFS

 00:00:00 - Introduction and Guest Welcome

-Ben Myers opens the stream and reintroduces Anthony Campolo as the original Semantics guest, reflecting on their past episodes covering topics like Redwood, Vite, and Deno.
+Ben Myers opens the stream and reintroduces Anthony Campolo as the original Some Antics guest, reflecting on their past episodes covering topics like Redwood, Vite, and Deno.
 Anthony has a track record of pushing the show beyond its usual focus on accessibility and core web technologies, and this episode is no exception.

 Ben sets up the topic of the day — the decentralized web and IPFS — acknowledging that he's well outside his comfort zone.
 He frames the conversation as an exploration of why web developers should care about these concepts, teeing up Anthony's explanation of the foundational terminology.